-Peter Agur Jr. is Chairman and Founder of VanAllen - a business aviation consultancy firm with expertise in safety, aircraft acquisitions, leader selection, and organization and leadership development.
-A member of...
+Peter Agur Jr. is Chairman and Founder of VanAllen - a business aviation consultancy firm with...
 Read More

 As a Board Member, are you networking about Business Aviation?
 Or, are you being too polite, asks Pete Agur?

 Just after my 11th birthday I learned one of my life’s most important and enduring lessons.
 I had just become a Boy Scout and was competing with the entire troop for one of three slots to go on a three day boating-camping trip on the historic James River.
 All I had to do was be one of the top three finalists in a troop-wide contest.
 The odds were hugely against me.
 All the other boys were older and much more experienced… especially in the arenas of camping and campsites.

 Our troop was in a wood patch behind the school we used for our meetings.
 We were given one hour to create model camp sites that would be judged by the troop master and his assistant.

 As I began, I realized I didn’t know what to do.
 So, I asked the boy next to me.
 Like any good scout, he took the time to talk me through the basics: perimeter, shelter, fire pit, latrine, etc. I set to work.
 I soon saw that my model campsite looked the same as those of most of my peers.
 To be among the best I would need to exceed the norm.
 I looked around at what the other boys were doing to find better ideas.
 When I saw something unique, I asked the scout responsible for the innovation for his insights on that aspect of his project, and each scout was more than willing to share his ideas.
 After all, that is the scouting way.